 3 Things I Wish I Knew Before Enrolling in an FNP Program

-When I decided to go back to school for my MSN FNP, I did a great amount of research on my options.
+When I decided to go back to school for my MSN FNP and become a nurse practitioner, I did a great amount of research on my options.
 I looked into the length of different programs and weighed the benefits of going to school full-time versus part-time.
-I also considered the cost of continuing my education and compared the pros and cons of taking online courses instead of being on campus.
+I also considered the cost of continuing my education and compared the pros and cons of getting a nurse practitioner degree online instead of being on campus.

 Starting the MSN FNP program has been challenging, but ultimately very rewarding.
 Here are three things I’ve learned so far that can help you choose the FNP program that’s right for you:

 Working and earning your MSN FNP is possible.
 After completing my first semester working full-time and taking a full-time course load, the realization set in: I can do this.
 Time was one of the biggest hurdles that contributed to my procrastination in continuing my education.
 Now, my graduation day is just a few months away.
 Five years ago, I could not have imagined myself in this scenario – not even in my dreams.

 2. The work is very rewarding

 My favorite part about the program is working with nurse practitioners during clinical rotations and experiencing first-hand the rewards this profession brings to the community.
 “Why did I wait so long before furthering my career?”
 I often wonder.
 I’ve read about nurse practitioners and have been treated by them, but never saw the entire picture until I started working alongside them.